2023 Employer Health Benefits Survey

-Annual premiums for employer-sponsored family health coverage reached $22,463 this year, with workers on average paying $6,106 toward the cost of their coverage.
-The average deductible among covered workers in a plan with a general annual deductible is $1,763 for single coverage.
-Workers at smaller firms contribute on average contribute nearly $2,000 more toward the cost of family coverage than workers at smaller firms.
-They also face general annual deductibles that are $1,000 higher on average.
-This year’s report also looks at employers’ experiences and views about mental health and substance use services, telemedicine, and wellness programs.
+Annual premiums for employer-sponsored family health coverage reached $23,968 this year, with workers on average paying $6,575 toward the cost of their coverage.
+The average deductible among covered workers in a plan with a general annual deductible is $1,735 for single coverage.
+Workers at smaller firms on average contribute $2,445 more toward the cost of family coverage than workers at smaller firms.
+This year’s report also looks at employers’ experiences and views about abortion coverage, mental health and substance use services, and wellness programs.

 Survey results are released in several formats, including a full report with downloadable tables on a variety of topics, a summary of findings, and an article published in the journal Health Affairs.

 - A news release announcing the publication of the Employer Health Benefits Survey is available.